 Brand archetypes - examples

-Almost half (48%) of the most popular brands in 2020 belong to the food and drink category or brands for home and personal use.
-However, not only physical product companies are using brand archetypes in their marketing efforts.
-An interesting example of such activities is the definition of city archetypes.
-In the case of Krakow, three archetypes have been defined in the "Strategic Program for the Promotion of Krakow for 2016-2022" that the city can refer to in communication with target groups.
+Nearly half (48%) of the most popular brands in 2020 are in the food and beverage category or brands for home and personal use.
+However, it is not only companies offering physical products that are using brand archetypes in their marketing activities.
+An interesting example of such activities is the definition of the city's archetypes.
+In the case of Kraków, the "Strategic Programme for the Promotion of Kraków 2016-2022" defines three archetypes that the city can refer to in its communication with target groups.

 It was found that the archetype of the Sage and the Creator dominate the image of Krakow.
 The first is a derivative of the city's historical and cultural heritage, its intellectual resources and university traditions.
 On the other hand, the archetype of the Creator refers to the magnetism of the city of Krakow, which attracts artists and gives them space to e.g. free action in the area of self-realization.
 It was found that the image of Krakow needs to be dynamized and enriched with an element related to challenges.
 That is why the archetype of the Discoverer was included in the city's promotion concept.
 His activity in search of development is to revive the image of a mature and peaceful Sage.